The 15 Volleyball Hits All Players Must Know

 While unforced errors like hitting the ball out of bounds can result in a positive result, the only way to control a volleyball match is by getting the ball to the floor of the opponent.

-Mastery a variety of volleyball hits is essential to success as a volleyball player and team.
+Mastery of hitting the volleyball is essential to success as a volleyball player and team.

 There are 5 main categories of volleyball hits: